I started non artificial sugar diet again, because my skin condition was getting really bad and I just couldn’t bear it.

 These are just some out of hundreds of household uses…

 Best of luck on your zero-waste journey!
 It can be difficult sometimes but if you put in the effort, it’s well worth it.
 In the meantime, I wish you fresh breath and zero cavities.

-Thanksgiving break is coming soon, and everyone seems to be excited for it.
+coming soon, and everyone seems to be excited for it.

 Most of the people go back home, and celebrate with a humongous turkey sitting on the middle of table.
 As an international student, however, Thanksgiving is not as welcoming as other holidays.
 I love going back home, but 1 week is simply too short.
 To go back, we have to endure 13 hours of flight and then another 2 hours to go back home.
 Then you have to deal with Jet lag, which takes a while to get over.

 Time just flies during thanksgiving, and it is exhausting to spend a full day just in plane, but I guess I’m still excited to see my family.